Tricklebyte/BlazorId_App/README.md

 ### APP Identity
 Navigation Menu Item: displays the claims of the current User identity for the application.<br/>
 ### API Identity
 Navigation Menu Item: calls a test API, which is protected by IdentityServer.
-The API will return the user claims it received with the request as JSON to the application.
+The API will return the user claims it received with the request as JSON.
 The application then displays those claims to the User.
 ### Authorization
 * Navigation menu items are only visible in the Left Nav Menu  when a User is authorized to use them.
 * These app features, and the API controller are protected by a single authorization policy located in a shared project.